hayaku/hayaku/README.md

 - It can use all the Hayaku powers beneath!
 It already can use Hayaku's dictionary for cycling through CSS property values and treat properly properties that can't be negative, and there are a lot of things to appear in the next releases of Hayaku.

+- Hayaku handles selections perfectly: you can select any digit in a number and the number would be changed in the context of the selected number.

 ### Key bindings

 The default command comes in three variants: